Fritz Lang: Expressionist films: the Weimar years (1918–1933)

+Lang was hard to work with.
 During the climactic final scene in M, Lang allegedly threw Peter Lorre down a flight of stairs in order to give more authenticity to Lorre's battered look.
-Lang, who was known for being hard to work with, epitomized the stereotype of the tyrannical Germanic film director, a type embodied also by Erich von Stroheim and Otto Preminger; Lang wore a monocle adding to the stereotype.

-In the films of his German period, Lang produced a coherent oeuvre that established the characteristics later attributed to film noir, with its recurring themes of psychological conflict, paranoia, fate and moral ambiguity.
+In the films of his German period, Lang produced an oeuvre that established the characteristics later attributed to film noir, with its recurring themes of psychological conflict, paranoia, fate and moral ambiguity.

+Lang started having an affair with the Austrian actress Gerda Maurus during the filming of Spione (1928).

 At the end of 1932, Lang started filming The Testament of Dr. Mabuse.
-Adolf Hitler came to power in January 1933, and by March 30, the new regime banned it as an incitement to public disorder.
-Testament is sometimes deemed an anti-Nazi film, as Lang had put phrases used by the Nazis into the mouth of the title character.
+As Adolf Hitler came to power in January 1933, the new regime banned the film on March 30 as an incitement to public disorder.
+Testament is occasionally deemed an anti-Nazi film, as Lang had put Nazi phrases into the mouth of the title character.
 A screening of the film was cancelled by Joseph Goebbels, and it was later banned by the Reich Ministry of Public Enlightenment and Propaganda.
 In banning the film, Goebbels stated that the film "showed that an extremely dedicated group of people are perfectly capable of overthrowing any state with violence", and that the film posed a threat to public health and safety.

-Lang was worried about the advent of the Nazi regime, partly because of his Jewish heritage, whereas his wife and co-screenwriter Thea von Harbou had started to sympathize with the Nazis in the early 1930s, and later joined the NSDAP in 1940.
-They soon divorced.
-Lang's fears would be realized following his departure from Austria, as under the Nuremberg Laws he would be identified as half-Jewish by ethnicity even though his mother was a converted Roman Catholic, and he was raised as such.
+Throughout his marriage with Harbou, Lang was known for being a philanderer.
+Two of his lovers of these years included Gerda Maurus, the leading actress in Lang's last silent films Spione (1928) and Woman in the Moon (1929), and Lily Latte in 1931.
+In the early 1930s, Harbou started an affair with Ayi Tendulkar, an Indian journalist and student 17 years her junior.